andreyks/aws-shop-product-service/import-service/README.md

-# AWS API Gateway HTTP API to AWS Lambda
+# Import service

 ## Overview

 Task 5.
-Creates an [AWS Lambda](https://aws.amazon.com/lambda/) function generate presigned url, upload file with it and process it with another Lambda
+Creates an [AWS Lambda](https://aws.amazon.com/lambda/) function generate presigned url, upload file with it to AWS S3 Bucket and process it with another Lambda
+AWS API Gateway HTTP API is used for routing.

 ## Setup